How to Add Internal Links in WordPress (Without Plugins)

 Adding internal links in WordPress is simple.
 Doing it properly is where most people go wrong.

 Most sites don’t struggle with adding links.
 They struggle with using them in a way that actually improves structure.
+If you’re still unsure why this matters beyond structure, it helps to understand whether internal links are important for SEO and how they impact rankings and indexing.

 Where people go wrong